battosai/biji/references/Demon's Souls.md

 ***Lessons Learned***

-Melee is the way.
+[[202512222241|Melee is the way]].
 Ranged (bow/xbow) weapons felt very lackluster and magic has never really appealed to me.

 I didn't want to be invaded so I played in spirit form and just fought bosses solo.
-Nowhere to hide.
-"Got gud".
+Nowhere to hide. [[202512261211|"Got gud".]]

-Summoning made the bosses immensely easier because they would split their attention.
+Summoning made the bosses [[202512261047|immensely easier]] because they would split their attention.
 So much of a boss's difficulty comes from having to read their movesets and find an opening to attack or heal or recover stamina.